NIHON KOHDEN Life Scope Smart Cable System (AUG 1998)

 The Smart Cables were originally devised only to resolve a product issue, and it is a big mistake to pick the Smart Cables as a product selling point.
 There is no proper viability assessment and is only leading customers into having an unrealistic expectation of what the Smart Cables can actually deliverThe apparent flexibility of the MULTI sockets is in reality an adaptation with negative captured value for the users.

 In the 1990s, when developing the first digital modular monitor, the development team encountered a problem of insufficient front panel space for connector sockets on the first digital multi-parameter module being made.
-Five types of internal analog hardware were found suitable for time-sharing two modified connector sockets, to differentiate them, they were colored yellow and known as MULTI sockets.
+The Smart Cables were originally devised only to resolve a product issue.

 The Saturn module was intended to be physically small in size